Q: How will I benefit from being a scribe?

 Q: What are the expectations for working on holidays and weekends?

-A: Healthcare is a 24/7/365 type of field, so if you’re preparing to work in medicine, it is reasonable to presume you won’t be working bankers’ hours.
+A: Healthcare is a 24/7/365 field, so if you’re preparing to work in medicine, it is reasonable to presume you won’t be working bankers’ hours.
 However, most clinic providers work more “standard” hours during the workweek and sometimes limited hours on weekends.
-Your hours are scheduled to match the provider you will be scribing for.
+Your hours are scheduled to match the provider for which you will be scribing.

 Q: Will I be able to get letters of recommendation for school or job applications?

 A: Yes!
-Scribes are welcome to ask for letters of recommendation from their providers or from Clinical Scribes’ medical director.
+Scribes are welcome to ask for letters of recommendation from their providers or from the Clinical Scribes Medical Director.